davidthings/jebrish/README.md

 It uses the U-Boot and Kernel Config developed for JELOS.

 The purpose of this fork is to provide a dead simple way to build a minimal Linux system for the RK3566 expressly for the purpose of working with new devices that use this chip which might want to work with JELOS eventually.

+It attempts to address the situation that applies to a developer who wishes to help with the lower-level parts of the OS, like U-Boot, Device Tree, and the Kernel, but who is not intimately familiar with Linux or Jelos.

+BuildRoot provides a compact and well understood environment in which to do this work, with the background knowledge required to be productive is perhaps already known to the developer.
+Very importantly, both build and boots times are short.

+But of course one can also work with JELOS directly!

 # Branches